 Faecal-oral transmission (or respiratory transmission through aerosolised faeces) may be possible, but there is only limited circumstantial evidence to support this mode of transmission.
 The pooled detection rate of faecal SARS-CoV-2 RNA in patients with COVID-19 is approximately 51%, with 64% of samples remaining positive for a mean of 12.5 days (up to 33 days maximum) after respiratory samples became negative.

 Transmission via other body fluids (including sexual transmission or bloodborne transmission) has not been reported.
 While the virus has been detected in blood, cerebrospinal fluid, pericardial fluid, pleural fluid, urine, semen, saliva, ocular tissue including the cornea, tears, and conjunctival secretions, as well as in the middle ear and mastoid, the presence of virus or viral components does not equate with infectivity.
-SARS-CoV-2 is not sexually transmitted, but may have an effect on male fertility, although this is yet to be confirmed.
+While SARS-CoV-2 is not sexually transmitted, it may have an effect on male fertility, although this is yet to be confirmed.

 Vertical transmission occurs rarely and transplacental transmission has been documented.
 There is limited evidence on the extent of vertical transmission and its timing.
 Overall, 6.3% of infants born to mothers with COVID-19 tested positive for SARS-CoV-2 at birth.
 Transmission was reported in both preterm and full-term infants.
 There is also evidence for antibodies against SARS-CoV-2 among infants born to mothers with COVID-19 who tested negative for SARS-CoV-2.
 The rate of infection appears to be no greater when the baby is born vaginally, breastfed, or allowed contact with the mother.
 Viral fragments have been detected in breast milk; however, this finding is uncommon and, when it occurs, has been associated with mild symptoms in infants.
 Anti-SARS-CoV-2 antibodies are more prevalent in breast milk compared with viral fragments.
 Vertical transmission is unlikely to occur if correct hygiene precautions are taken.